-I personally called the Federal Communications Commission (FCC) to clear up a lot of confusion regarding the important FCC radio updates that took place last year to FRS/GMRS radios.
+I personally called the Federal Communications Commission (FCC) to clear up a lot of confusion regarding the important FCC radio updates that took place last year to FRS/GMRS 2 way radios.
 On this page, I’ll cover what I learned, the difference between FRS and GMRS, and share with you my favorite two-way radios.

 Having a reliable means of long-range communication is handy for many applications, whether it be for your business, hunting, camping trips, a cruise, prepping for emergencies, or other outdoor activities.